ratschlab/spladder/docs/source/index.rst

 Further information about requirements can be found in the :ref:`Installation notes <installation>`.

+Before diving deeper into the documentation, we suggest to read through the :ref:`General information <general_info>` first.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

    installation.rst
+   general.rst
    spladder_modes.rst
    file_formats.rst

 Indices and tables